Congratulations. You have decided to enrich your life through the practice of meditation.

-This book prompts us to look at the true motives for our desire of freedom.
+This book prompts us to look at the true motives for our desire for freedom.
 Are we driven by ignorance, greed, and negativity?
 Looking more closely at our motives in the beginning of our meditation practice is a useful way to begin.
 It helps put us on the right path and to begin practicing mindfulness in the process.